KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 ### Information imbalance with your users

 Due to the nature of scaling software, there is a big information imbalance between the project maintainers and the users.
-For you as a maintainer, an issue is “just another issue” (one of hundreds), but for the user, this one issue is everything.
+For you as a maintainer, an issue is "just another issue" (one of hundreds), but for the user, this one issue is everything.
 This issue is 100% of the interaction with your product, and it’s something they will remember for a long time.

 This first hit me when I attended my first WWDC in 2016, and iOS developers came up to me to talk about the GitHub issue they submitted a while back, assume I’d remember the whole conversation.
 This is not only the case for online interactions, but also when talking with users of your software.